cwonjin11/sinatra-baby-feeding-log/README.md

 # Sinatra Baby Feeding Log

-A simple Sinatra-powered web application created to track baby feeding log
+A simple Sinatra-powered web application created to track your baby feeding logs.

 This app could be used for:
-*
-*
-*
+* adding/editing multiple babies with names and ages
+* tracking babies' logs by feeding types, times and amount.
-*
+* updating babies' logs

 This project was created as part of the [Flatiron School's Online Web Developer program](https://flatiron-school.com).